jiffyclub/scipy-2019-intro-to-python/instructor_notes.md

 Explain to the students that even though this code is already written in the notebook, they must still explicitly execute those cells for them to have any effect.*

-### Color

-#### Learning Goals

-- Use IPython's help features
-- Call functions
-- Understand RGB colors

-#### Introduction

-Three functions are pre-imported:

-- `show_color`
-- `show_color_triple`
-- `embed_colorpicker`

-Also imported is a dictionary-like object called `colors` (it supports both key and attribute access to color tuples).

-#### RGB Colors

-- Demonstrate using IPython's help features to see what these do, then explain [RGB colors][RGB] using `show_color` or other aids.

-- Let them loose on the exercise, then show them how to use the [color picker tool][colorpicker] available via the `embed_colorpicker` function (requires an internet connection).

-    *Hint: The RGB definitions of the colors for the exercise are visible in the raw Markdown cell.*

-- Finally point out that the `colors` object contains all of the [HTML colors][], keyed by camelcase name.
-    - Echoing `colors` in the notebook should pretty-print it.
-    - Tab completion will also show color names

 ### Playing with Blocks